sschuberth/gfw-msys1-sdk/README.md

 If you start from scratch without an existing MSYS environment (or Git client, for that matter) you have sort of a chicken-and-egg problem: In order to build the SDK installer or create mingw-get packages (see the [next section](#creating-mingw-get-packages)) you need various MSYS tools like curl or wget, sed, lzma, tar, unzip.
 The SDK installer provides those tools, but you do not have the installer yet.
 The easiest way to solve this is by downloading an already existing [snapshot release](https://dscho.cloudapp.net/job/sdk-build-installer/lastSuccessfulBuild/artifact/download.html) of the SDK installer, run it to set up the development environment, and use that environment to work on the SDK itself.
 To do so, select _Start the development environment_ on the installer's final page and type at the prompt:

-    $ git clone https://github.com/git-for-windows/sdk.git git-for-windows-sdk # Clone the repository (or your fork of it)
+    $ git clone https://github.com/sschuberth/gfw-msys1-sdk.git  # Clone the repository (or your fork of it)
-    $ cd git-for-windows-sdk                                                   # Change to the working tree
+    $ cd gfw-msys1-sdk                                           # Change to the working tree

 **Then, start hacking on the SDK!** Everything in the _root_ directory goes as-is to the installation directory as created by the SDK installer.
 In particular, the [mgwport / msysport](http://gitorious.org/mgwport/mgwport/blobs/master/README) and catalogue / package description files for our custom MinGW / MSYS packages are in the _packages_ subdirectory.
 In case you would like to update one of the packages to a more recent version or create  new package, that is the place to go.